VISTA and San Diego Drug LAWYER

 Possession for Personal Use Vs. With Intent to Sell

-One of the most common defenses for those accused of possession for sale, 11351 (HS) is the argument that you purchased the drugs not intending to redistribute them but get a bulk discount to make your drug habit more affordable.
+One of the most common defenses for those accused of possession for sale, 11351 (HS), is the argument that you purchased the drugs not intending to redistribute them but to get a bulk discount to make your drug habit more affordable.
 Claiming you did not intend to sell drugs but had them for personal use is beneficial because California drug possession laws allow those accused of simple possession to enter a drug diversion program, allowing them to keep the charge off their criminal record.
 On the other hand, those charged with drug sales under 11351 (HS) usually face felony charges.

-While this defense sounds pretty basic, this strategy will become more if the prosecution has evidence indicating you must have had the intent to sell because:
+While this defense sounds pretty basic, this strategy will become more challenging if the prosecution has evidence indicating you must have had the intent to sell because:

 - The quantity is too much for personal use